Stecknitz Canal: Technology

-Barges and drivers
+Barges and bargees

 The original salt barges measured roughly 12 m by 2.5 m, with a 40 cm draft when loaded to capacity with around 7.5 tons of salt, and required at least ten days to make the journey one way.
 When traveling uphill or through chamber locks the barges had to be hauled by laborers or animals walking the towpath on the banks of the channel.
-By the nineteenth century newer vessel designs included rigging that eliminated the need for towing (with sufficient wind).
+By the 19th century newer vessel designs included rigging that eliminated the need for towing (with sufficient wind).

 In Lauenburg and Lübeck the barges were unloaded and their contents transferred to ships for export down the Elbe and Trave.
-Stecknitz barge drivers were only permitted to own one barge each, so they could not acquire great wealth in the trade; in the long run this ensured their dependence upon the Lübeck salt merchants, who were not bound by any such limitations and amassed great fortunes.
-The guild of the Stecknitzfahrer (Stecknitz barge drivers) still exists today in Lübeck and meets annually at the Kringelhöge to celebrate the guild's history.
+Stecknitz bargees were only permitted to own one barge each, so they could not acquire great wealth in the trade; in the long run this ensured their dependence upon the Lübeck salt merchants, who were not bound by any such limitations and amassed great fortunes.
+The guild of the Stecknitzfahrer (Stecknitz bargees) still exists today in Lübeck and meets annually at the Kringelhöge to celebrate the guild's history.